P1aster/DiningPhilosophersProblem/README.md

 other philosophers must wait until this request has been fulfilled even if forks for them are still available.

+## Key points

+1. **Threads and What They Represent**
+     * In this program, each thread represents a philosopher that is in one of two posibble states, he can eat or think.
+     * The threads simulate the behavior of philosophers competing for shared resources (forks) to eat.
+2. **Critical Sections and Their Solution**
+     * Critical Sections are parts of the code where shared resources (forks) are accessed and modified.
+In this program, the critical sections are:

+       * Picking up forks (acquiring locks on the forks).
+       * Releasing forks (releasing locks on the forks).

+   If not handled properly, critical sections can lead to ***deadlock*** (where all philosophers are stuck waiting for forks) or ***starvation*** (where some philosophers never get a chance to eat).

+   * Solution:
+     * **Waiter**: A central authority (Waiter class) ensures that neighbour philosophers cannot eat simultaneously.
+This prevents ***deadlock*** and ***starvation***.
+      * **Condition Variable**: Philosophers wait for permission from the waiter before attempting to pick up forks.
+The waiter uses a condition variable to notify philosophers when it’s safe to proceed.
+     * **Mutexes**: Each fork is protected by a mutex to ensure exclusive access during critical sections.

 ## Main Issues

 1. **Mutex and Lock**: